Go to my Home page.--

 Brade appointed Deputy National Security Advisor for Super Affairs

 Sanctum rediscovered by Energex.

-2010, Spring Brade appointed "super top cop" at the newly-created Bureau
+Spring: Brade appointed "super top cop" at the newly-created Bureau of Special Resources.

 Revolution in the Shilmek Empire.